Aroksak/binance_tg_bot/README.md

 - Run bot.py, probably you would like to host it somewhere to run full-time.

 # Commands:
-Currently bot supports two commands:
+Currently bot supports the following commands:
 - /stats
 Prints total sum of your binance wallet in USDT and BTC, sends image with info for all possesed coins.
 - /history